 Finally we have a variation that I personally love.
-I call this one a single leg supported side plank and it’s performed with the forearm-elbow resting on an elevated surface such as a box, step or bench that’s approximately 16-18 inches high.
-You will really feel your obliques being taxed in this one as well as your inner thigh muscles.
-Perform this one with CAUTION!
+I call this one a single leg supported side plank and it’s performed with the forearm or elbow resting on an elevated surface such as a box, step or bench that’s approximately 16-18 inches high.
+You will really feel your obliques being worked with this one as well as your inner thigh muscles.
+Perform this one with caution!

-To perform the dumbbell plank and row, grab a set of dumbbells (light to start) and assume the handstand plank position with your hands grasping the dumbbells.
-You will need to have your feet spread a little further apart for this exercise than you would a regular plank, as you will be rowing one dumbbell up by your side and therefore moving onto 3 points of contact.
+To perform the dumbbell plank and row, grab a set of dumbbells (light weight to start off with) and assume the handstand plank position with your hands grasping the dumbbells.
+You will need to have your feet spread a little further apart for this exercise than you would with a regular plank, as you will be rowing one dumbbell up by your side and therefore moving onto 3 points of contact.

-The row action is performed on each side, 1 rep right arm, 1 rep left arm.
-When returning the dumbbells to the ground, do not allow the weight to pull you down and the weight to smash into the ground.
-Make sure you lower the weight and do so under a bit of control.
-The movement doesn’t need to be slow, just controlled by YOU!
+The row action is performed on each side, 1 repetition with your right arm and then 1 repetition with your left arm.
+When returning the dumbbells to the ground, do not allow the weight to pull you down with the weight smashing into the ground.
+Make sure you lower the weight and do so with it under control.
+The movement doesn’t need to be slow, just controlled!

-AGAIN, this is just a short list of some non-traditional abdominal exercises I personally like to use myself and with clients.
-Keep in mind that the main things you need to do for getting those abs to show is to eat clean and train metabolically for fat loss.
-All the exercises pictured here should be supplementary and not the focal point of your six-pack development program.
+Again, this is just a short list of several non-traditional abdominal exercises I personally like to use myself and with my clients.
+Keep in mind that the main things you need to do for getting those shredded abs is to eat clean and train metabolically for fat loss.
+All the exercises pictured in this article should be supplementary and not the focal point of your six-pack abdominal development program.

-Take what you have learned here and combine it with the information provided in my article called 6 Tips For Developing Athletic Six Pack Abs & Lean Abdominals and you’re GUARANTEED to carve out BETTER and LEANER Abdominals faster than you thought possible.
+Take what you have learned here and combine it with the information provided in my article called 6 Tips For Developing Athletic Six Pack Abs & Lean Abdominals and you will be well on your way to carving out ripped abs faster than you ever thought possible!